 We re-designed our curriculum to enable children to experience a more enquiry-based approach.
 This allows children to develop key skills and seek vital knowledge through exploring big questions and concepts.

 - Within our curriculum, we aim to inspire all pupils through engaging learning experiences

-- We aim to nurture passionate learners by providing a broad, balanced and enquiry-based curriculum
+- We aim to nurture passionate, healthy and successful learners by providing a broad, balanced and enquiry-based curriculum

-- Instill children with the knowledge and skills to enable them to achieve beyond expectations
+- Instil children with the values, knowledge and skills to enable them to achieve beyond expectations and experience success

 The curriculum is based around Chris Quigley’s Essentials Curriculum.

 Non – negotiables of curriculum themes:

 - Planning and lesson delivery will always link to the curriculum drivers;

 - Strong links will be made between subjects;

 - All units will start with an engaging hook, to motivate and excite pupils;